 Besides the Holy Mother, the Jade Emperor is another famous figure in Vietnamese traditional worshipping

-Tran Hung Dao or Saint Tran is a historical figure, the national hero fighting against the Mongols to save the country from being invaded.
-For his great characters, the Vietnamese regard Tran Hung Dao as a Vietnamese god and a father of the nation.
-There are many temples and statues set up across the country to dedicate to him.
+Tran Hung Dao or Saint Tran is a historical figure, a national hero fighting against the Mongols to save the country from being invaded.
+For his great character, the Vietnamese regard Tran Hung Dao as a Vietnamese god and a father of the nation.
+Many temples and statues are set up across the country to dedicate to him.
 The most famous one is Kiep Bac Temple in Chi Linh District, Hai Duong Province as Hai Duong is where Saint Tran died.